 It is important that you have the correct documentation ready before starting your application.
-Failure to provide these supporting documents could delay the application process.
+Reading our application guidance will help make things run more smoothly.

 In exceptional circumstances students may be able to defer their admissions offer to the following academic session.
 Please contact the College Postgraduate Office to see if this is possible.